 Besides, I remember the very first series of May, Hammond and Clarkson and it wasn’t much to write home about – it took a while for the format and presenters to gel into a formidable tour de force.
 Given time, I think Evans and co can deliver viewing that makes for a highly entertaining show that celebrates so much of what makes motoring and cars great.

 Whether you loved or loathed the new Top Gear (personally I liked Top Gear but preferred Extra Gear), the real star of the show was the consumer watching at home.
 They demonstrated the true power of multi-media during Sunday’s curtain-raiser for the new series.

-Stats from our client Auto Trader show a massive surge in searches and ad views for the Ariel Nomad during the show, peaking at 110 per minute an increase of 1200%!
+Stats from Auto Trader show a massive surge in searches and ad views for the Ariel Nomad during the show, peaking at 110 per minute an increase of 1200%!
 Auto Trader stats also reveal massive search increases for brands when their ads air on TV.

 Not only must brands ensure an outstanding digital presence across all devices, they should also consider what other searches consumers are going to be carrying out during TV spots, and ensure a presence across as many sites as possible.
 This is where a solid content and SEO strategy can play a part, and drive a brand presence across partner sites as well as the brand’s own site.

 Top Gear had grown into an entertainment programme about cars first and foremost rather than a show to educate you about the best car for your money and the new series does continue along that theme.
 However, the previous incarnation was due for an overhaul, and this was the perfect opportunity for the BBC to revamp and refresh.